aman06700/stockway/README.md

-# GEMINI Backend
+# API Backend

 ## Project Overview

-GEMINI is a robust, modular monolithic backend built with Django and Django REST Framework (DRF).
+API is a robust, modular monolithic backend built with Django and Django REST Framework (DRF).
 It serves as the core infrastructure for a rural supply and delivery platform, connecting Shopkeepers, Warehouses, and Riders.
 The system handles order management, inventory tracking, geospatial delivery assignments, and automated payouts.

 ## Core Features